rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 ### Accessibility and Inclusivity

 We are committed to creating a safe, accessible, and inclusive environment for all participants.
-If you feel that the unconference is not matching up to the commitment of these ideals̩ please let us know by contacting the organising committee at rse2022@rse-aunz.org.
+If you feel that the unconference is not matching up to the commitment of these ideals, please let us know by contacting the organising committee at rse2022@rse-aunz.org.
 The Code of
 Conduct will be announced soon.

 ### Contact Us